-Montgomery, a Democrat, was the representative for Kentucky's 4th congressional district from 1893 to 1895.
+Montgomery was the representative for Kentucky’s 4th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1887 to Mar 1895, Montgomery missed 417 of 1,584 roll call votes, which is 26.3%.
 This is better than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.